KeijoPitkanen/Jellyfin-media-renamer/README.md

 3. Paranthesises the year
 4. Deletes "useless" files -> files that are .exe, .txt, .jpg or png.

-JMR v1 does not support renaming .srt files
+##JMR does not support renaming .srt files for now

 Original file name